mui/material-ui/docs/src/pages/style/icons.md

 The resulting icon can be used as is, or included as a child for other Material-UI components that use icons.
+By default, an Icon will inherit the current text color.
+Optionally, you can set the icon color using one of the theme color properties: `accent`, `action`, `contrast`, `disabled`, `error`, & `primary`.

 {{demo='pages/style/SvgIcons.js'}}